metrorailings/OwlBlog/content/posts/week-12-circa-picks.md

 Aaron Jones, Rashan Gary, and Aaron Rodgers all play in top form
 \- OR -
 the offense once again strikes gold pounding the ball along turf, this time with AJ Dillon as the bell-cow at tailback.

+***

+### Browns @ Ravens (-3.5)

+***

+#### _Latest Results_

+_Lions_ @ **Browns
+Ravens** @ _Bears_

+#### _Key Injuries_

+For the Browns, their biggest issue still remains Baker Mayfield.
+It's bad enough he's not the sharpest tool in the box, but injuries only make him play worse.
+In positive news though, almost every other key player is expected to play, including Kareem Hunt and Jack Conklin.

+The Ravens secondary is horribly banged up, but most of its players are expected to play in some capacity.
+Lamar Jackson is probable though.

+#### _History_

+Last year, the Ravens housed the Browns twice.
+In fact, it was the second game against in Cleveland where Baltimore rediscovered their groove.
+Joe Woods can't help but cough up points against this Raven offense, despite the fact that his defense should be intimately familiar with Lamar Jackson and all his tricks.

+Things are expected to be a bit worse this year for Cleveland, as Don Martindale now had a whole year to study Stefanski's style of offense.